elsom25/jcmcginnis-2022/posts/2022-12-23-trust-first.md

 ## Trust matters

-As I've said, trust is the foundation of high-performing teams.
+Trust is the foundation of high-performing teams.
 It allows for open and honest communication.
 It simplifies conflict resolution.
-It drives decision making.
+It propels decision making.
 It fosters accountability.
-All of which, together, creates alignment.
+All of which, together, simplifies alignment.

-Trust drives bold engagement within team: building necessary motivation and productivity.
+Trust drives engagement within teams: building necessary motivation and productivity.
 It facilitates safe failure and experimentation; crucial elements to learn and grow.

-By building trust within teams, leaders will drive world-class performance.
+By building trust within teams, leaders will enjoy world-class performance.

 ### Trust simplifies alignment

 Trust allows team members to be their authentic selves, which frees up energy to focus on the work at hand.
-When team members feel safe to express their ideas and opinions, they will be present and engaged.
+When team members feel safe to express their ideas and opinions, they're invited to be present and engaged.
 This authenticity frees folks to speak openly and honestly without fear of reprisal or judgment.
-Frees folks to be present and to challenge and question what's unclear.
+Frees folks to be genuine and to challenge and question what's unclear.
 Frees folks to give and receive feedback.

 And critically, this candid authenticity facilitates real and productive conflict.
 When team members feel comfortable — encouraged even — to share their opinions and ideas, even when they disagree with each other or you, it facilitates open and honest dialogue.
 This will lead to better decision making and improved outcomes.

 This will lead to alignment.
 A team working towards a common goal with minimal communication overhead and coordination.
 A common goal that motivates and excites.
 A common goal, built together.

-### Trust builds engagement
+### Trust drives engagement

  We are social creatures and seek connection.
 When we trust each other, when we trust where we're going, and when we trust _how we engage_, we'll feel a part of something bigger.